Gregory L. Lof, PhD, CCC-SLP, FASHA

 Gregory Lof, PhD, CCC-SLP, is the Department Chair and Professor in the Department of Communication Sciences and Disorders.

-Dr. Lof has published 20 articles, primarily on childhood speech sound disorders.
-He has presented over 50 peer-reviewed and 65 invited presentations/workshops at ASHA conventions, universities, school districts, and state and international association conventions.
-He was recently the keynote speaker at the annual convention of the Speech Pathology Australia (2010) and the Velo-Cardio-Facial Syndrome international conference (2011).
+Dr. Lof is widely published, primarily in the area of childhood speech sound disorders.
+He has presented over 50 peer-reviewed and 90 invited presentations/workshops at ASHA conventions, universities, school districts, and state and international association conventions.

 Dr. Lof became a Fellow of the American Speech-Language-Hearing Association in 2012.